 Luther’s commentary on Romans remains the premier theological investigation of the book.
 And as with most things Luther wrote, his commentary on Romans is a timeless work that ought to be referenced and celebrated by Christians of all ages.
 Unfortunately, this isn’t always the case.
 This is primarily due to the style and manner in which Luther presents his thoughts.
 We don’t read or write the way we used to in Luther’s era and, therefore, many of his comments go misread or misunderstood.
 This is where Reading Romans with Luther more than amicably steps in to shed a bright light on this crucial book.

-“Our unrighteousness is covered by a righteousness we could ever find for ourselves; it’s foreign to us yet given freely to us.”
+“Our unrighteousness is covered by a righteousness we could never find for ourselves; it’s foreign to us yet given freely to us.”4

 Praise God for this foreign righteousness, this otherworldly grace that rescues and redeems those who are lost.
 God’s Word will bury you with the news of your own spiritual bankruptcy.
 But that’s actually good news, because only the buried can be dug up.
 Only the dead can be raised to newness of life.
 God’s Words of law and gospel expose and exonerate those that are racked with guilt and shame.
 He speaks words of peace and pardon to the weary and oppressed.